Tips and advice on filling in the school admissions form, advice on listing schools in order of preference, and how to make changes.

 The application form asks you for a list of up to five preferred schools.
 We strongly recommend that you list at least three and ideally five schools, and that you list them in order of preference.
 Listing only one school, or the same school more than once, will not increase your chances of obtaining a place at that school and may lead to you being allocated a place at a school you would prefer your child not to attend.

-If you submit a form but do not list any preferences, we will allocate a place at the catchment school for your address, or if it is oversubscribed, the nearest school with a vacancy, applying the oversubscription criteria where appropriate.
+If you do not submit a form for a place in Year 7, we will allocate a place at the catchment school for your address, or if it is oversubscribed, the nearest school with a place available, applying the oversubscription criteria where appropriate.
+The school that is allocated maybe some distance from home and you will be responsible for transport and any associated costs.

 Yes.
 However, do remember that if the school is oversubscribed, the oversubscription criteria will apply, and children living in catchment may take priority.
 Find out more about how catchment areas work here.